Hyp3ri0n/SmartFreeze/README.md

 You have to launch the watchers to build and "watch" your project on a console :
 > npm run app:watch-web

-And finally, on another console, you can launch the lite-server start coding :
+And finally, on another console, you can launch the lite-server and start coding :
 > npm run ltserver:start

 ## 5 - Commands